evolutics/zero-downtime-deployments-with-podman/README.md

 # Zero-downtime deployments with Podman (or Docker)

 The motivation is to deploy an updated version of a container without service interruption.
-We want to keep things lightweight and only use rootless Podman.
+We want to keep things light and only use rootless Podman.

 This works with Docker, too, just replace `podman` by `docker` in the commands below.